Wanna Go to the Nature Center? I Sher Wood!

 I purposely waited until autumn to write about Sherwood Island.
 I figure that anyone looking for a very clean, uncrowded and very pretty beach in Connecticut won’t find this now that it’s too cold to hit the beach.
-Even though it’s all the way down in Westport, the CTMQ family has declared Sherwood Island ours.
-It’s really not too much further than Rocky Neck or Hammonassett from our house, but it’s a world away.
-I don’t know why, and it’s killing me to give up our summer secret…
+Even though it’s all the way down in Westport, my little family has declared Sherwood Island ours.
+Or at least I’d like to keep it as our secret spot…

-Several beaches around the state (even crappy lakeside ones) were forced to close on many weekends due to overcrowding.
-The long, hot, dry summer compelled people to idle in traffic, walk 2 miles and then bake on beaches mere inches away from other people at places like Squantz Pond and Rocky Neck.
+Several beaches around the state (even crappy lakeside ones) are forced to close on many weekends due to reaching capacity.
+The long, hot, dry summer of 2010 compelled people to idle in traffic, walk 2 miles and then bake on beaches mere inches away from other people at places like Squantz Pond and Rocky Neck.
 Our visits to Sherwood Island were always pleasant, our walks to the beach always short and – get this – not only is there a nature center here, but it’s also a CT Impressionist Art Trail Viewpoint!
-I really think we’ve seen the last of the more popular beaches.

-(It must be noted that the beach itself is drastically sloped, the surf is rough and the shore under the water is nearly impossible to walk on due to the pointy shells and rocks.
+(It must be noted that the beach itself is drastically sloped, the surf is rough and under the water it is nearly impossible to walk on due to the pointy shells and rocks.
 So I guess I know why this place isn’t so super popular.)

 So why did it take 23 years?
-The sordid tale of how this piece of beautiful private land became public is wonderfully chronicled in this article by the Friends of Sherwood Island State Park called, The 23 Year War.
-Seriously.
+The sordid tale of how this piece of beautiful private land became public can be found via Friends of Sherwood Island State Park Seriously.
 You should read it.
 The land that forms today’s 234-acre state park was acquired in bits and pieces.
 The first bits were purchased in 1914, but it was not until 1937 that the key parcels were acquired and public access was assured.
 During these years, Westport’s William H. Burr acquired land for the state and led the battle against the influential landowners who did not want a park in their backyards.

 Shhhh!
 Did I really just say that?
 Is the sheen of CTMQ rubbing off after 176 visits?
 No, not at all.
 Each visit is unique in its own way.
 For example, I can’t remember another museum visit wherein I had to contend to hot breath on my neck for 20 minutes.